MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Dfsdiag-TestDFSConfig.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Dfsdiag TestDFSConfig
+# dfsdiag TestDFSConfig

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 Checks the configuration of a Distributed File System \(DFS\) namespace by performing the following actions:

--   Verifies that the DFS Namespace service is running and that its  Startup Type is set to Automatic on all namespace servers.
+-   verifies that the DFS Namespace service is running and that its  startup type is set to Automatic on all namespace servers.

--   Verifies that the DFS registry configuration is consistent among namespace servers.
+-   verifies that the DFS registry configuration is consistent among namespace servers.

 -   Validates the following dependencies on clustered namespace servers that are running Windows Server 2008 or later: